omnibor/site/content/resources/whitepaper.md

 }
 ```
 {{% notification type="info" %}}
 **NOTE**: The annotation type 'omnibor' is not yet standardized or accepted to OCI.
-In the above snipped, 'omnibor' is merely an example.
+In the above snippet, 'omnibor' is merely an example.
 {{% /notification %}}

 ### Example: truncating a graph for non-public subgraphs